ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 <u> **Question:** What happens this time? </u>

-* I am not able to log in with sysadmin privleges
+* I am not able to log in as RYAN with USER privleges
 * IT brings up the "error-Page" stating I am not able to browse users
+* Ryan does not have administrator privleges like Amanda and sysadmin
+* You can also see the difference when you compare sysadmin and Amanda dashboard vs. Ryan's dashboard.
+Ryan's Dashboard does not have to USER option.

 ![pic](IMAGE/no.PNG)